AikyaNova-Pvt-Ltd/Aikyanova_Labs_Embedded_Systems/README.md

 ## Quality Control (QC) Overview

+AikyaNova Labs follows a repeatable and customer-verifiable QC process to ensure ESP32 boards meet electrical, functional, and wireless performance expectations.

+Incoming QC (IQC) verifies physical condition, connectors, power integrity, and basic electrical behavior.
+Functional QC validates firmware upload, USB-serial communication, GPIO operation, Wi-Fi, and Bluetooth functionality using standardized test firmware.

 - Phase 1: Physical and Power Checks
 - Phase 2: Functional & Connectivity Checks

-## What's Included

-- `Blink_LED`: LED and basic GPIO checks.
-- `ESP32_QC_WIFI_AP`: Wi-Fi Access Point mode test.
-- `ESP32_QC_WIFI_STA`: Wi-Fi Station mode test.
-- `ESP32_QC_Bluetooth_Android`: Bluetooth validation by Android pairing.
-- `ESP32_QC_Bluetooth_IOS`: Bluetooth validation by iOS pairing.

-## QC Phases Overview
-  ### Phase 1: Physical and Power Checks
-  - Board condition and enclosure inspection
-  - USB port sturdiness & connectivity
-  - Power-on LED behavior
-  - GPIO pins validation
-  - Buttons click test

-  ### Phase 2: Functional & Connectivity Checks
-  - Wi-Fi (Access Point & Station mode)
-  - Bluetooth (Classic / BLE) testing using mobile devices

-  To run the firmware tests (Phase Two), you must set up your software environment.
+  To run the firmware tests (Phase 2), you must set up your software environment.
 We recommend the Arduino IDE due to its ease of use.

 ## Setting up the Arduino IDE